-Apart from the suffering of victims and their loved ones, the financial cost of road fatalities and injuries is about $1 billion each year for the South Australian community.
+Apart from the suffering of victims and their loved ones, the financial cost of road fatalities and injuries is over $1.5 billion each year for the South Australian community.

 These fact sheets are primarily sourced from the departments Road Crash Database, providing an in-depth look at the relevant key issues and statistics of each topic, addressing fatal and serious injury crashes.